sysbiolux/IDARE-QuickStart/README.md

 In the 'Control Panel', select the IDARE tab.
 Click on 'Add Dataset'
 In the dialog, click on 'Choose File'
-Select "Activity.xls" and click 'open'
+Select "Protein Presence.xls" and click 'open'
-In the 'DataSet Description' field write the text: "Indication of reaction activity at different simulation phases"
+In the 'DataSet Description' field write the text: "Indication of protein presence"
 As 'DataSet Type', select 'Array Dataset' (since this dataset contains only one sheet).
 Uncheck the 'Use two column headers' option, as we only have one header.
 Click ok.